MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 * It helps to provide a preview of the hyperlink
 * Responds to the full hyperlink with adaptive cards and provides the additional information or   action
-* Link unfurling is enhancing the links in conversations
+* Its allow to enrich links in conversations
+* To get the specific URLs in the compose message box
 * Now link unfurling is supported for both on desktop and mobile

 ## Limitations of link unfurling

-* Link unfurling on mobile implemented only for installed apps in Microsoft 365.
+* Link unfurling on mobile is implemented only for installed apps in Microsoft 365.
 * Message extension or bot is required to provide the link unfurling in message compose area
 * Link unfurling is not supporting to out of the box in Teams